deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 ## Conclusion

 We've seen several ways to get started exploring your Azure resources.
-While I could have used the Azure PowerShell module or Azure CLI to solve my initial problem, I find the Azure Resource Graph Explorer the easiest to use when you are just starting out, and when you do not know all of the specific properties, terms, and syntax to use.
+I could have also used the Azure PowerShell module or Azure CLI to solve my initial problem of finding all "Cloud service (classic)" resources.
+I find the Azure Resource Graph Explorer can be the quickest and easiest to use when just starting out, as it allows you to browse through services and properties easily, which is nice when you do not know the specific properties, terms, and syntax to use.
+Also, it does not require any additional setup (no software to install or connecting to Azure).
+It all comes down to which tool you are most comfortable with though.

 Hopefully you've learned something new and this helps you find the resources you are looking for!